Environment Configuration

 - Environment Variables: Set directly in your shell profile (

-file method is recommended for most users as it keeps your configuration in one place and prevents exposing API keys in your shell history.
+The .env file method is recommended for most users as it keeps your configuration in one place and prevents exposing API keys in your shell history.

 API Provider Configuration